 Role: Product Designer.
 Platforms: iOS.

-Our customers told us that checking out in-store was a lot of effort, having to find multiple cards in their wallet, so we created the Sainsbury’s Pay app.
-This allowed customers to pay and collect Nectar points by simply scanning a QR code at the checkout using only their phone.
-I worked as a UX designer on this project, paired with a UI designer embedded within a fast paced scrum team, researching, designing and testing within each 2 week sprint.
+Our customers told us that checking out in-store was a lot of effort; from having to find the correct payment card to remembering to use their Nectar cards and coupons.
+We assembled a small cross functional team, and created the Sainsbury’s Pay app concept, allowing customers to pay and collect Nectar points by simply scanning a QR code at the checkout using only their phone.
+I worked as the Lead Product Designer, paired with a UI designer embedded within a fast paced scrum team, researching, designing and testing our assumptions within each 2 week sprint.

 We followed the double diamond approach on this project, from inception, through discovery and into engineering.
 This allowed us to learn quickly, declare and test our assumptions, and build a product that solved a probem for our customers.